ashnayasin12/CipherCheck/README.md

 # CipherCheck
-Introducing CipherCheck: a robust password strength checker that offers real-time feedback, dynamically verifying all requirements as you type.
-For added convenience, it also includes a random password generation feature.
-Strengthen your online security effortlessly with CipherCheck!
+Introducing CipherCheck: a cutting-edge password strength checker designed to enhance your online security.
+CipherCheck provides dynamic feedback, visually checking off password requirements as you type, ensuring your passwords meet the highest standards.
+For added convenience, it features a random password generation tool, helping you create strong, secure passwords effortlessly.
+Strengthen your defenses with CipherCheck!